Citi Bike Rental Guide

 Citi Bike is a fun way to explore the city.
 Unfortunately, riding a Citi Bike is not as affordable as in other countries.
 The pricing has not been well planned, and it continues to rise each year, making it increasingly expensive.

 I think it would also be great if they could change how they dock the bikes.
-For instance, implementing an electric charging dock could eliminate the need to take bikes to specific locations for charging.
-This could function similarly to the GoShare Gogoro rides in Taiwan, allowing users to switch the batteries of their electric mopeds and ride seamlessly without breaking the bank.
+For instance, installing an electric charging dock could eliminate the need to take bikes to designated charging locations.
+This could function similarly to GoShare Gogoro rides in Taiwan, allowing users to switch batteries for their electric mopeds and ride seamlessly without breaking the bank.

 Right now, Citi Bikes are becoming quite expensive, but I hope they find a way to make it easier for locals to navigate the city and enhance the experience for visitors as well.